Hohner Pianet: Pianet N

-The Pianet N has a case profile with a taper towards the front.
+The "N" stands for "nautral wood finish". has a case profile with a taper towards the front.
 It has tapered rectangular cross-section legs forming an inverted 'V' that mount to the ends of the case and are secured by a large, threaded knob.
 The legs are wood-grain to match the case.
 The legs are braced by a gold cross-bar towards the base of the rear legs.

-It has a gold hammertone painted aluminum fascia panel below the keys with a lock fitted centrally.
+The instrument has a folding top that prevents the keys from being damage while the instrument is not in use, and also acts as a music stand.
 This panel also performs the key-leveling function.
 The keys are injection-moulded plastic.
 The word 'Pianet N' appears in gold facing forward on the left-hand face of the music support ledge.
 It has a transistorised pre-amplifier and a floor pedal volume control.
 An optional amplifier, the Amplifier CP, was available which mounted underneath the keyboard between the legs.
 It is a 12-watt valve amplifier with two inbuilt speakers and two inputs, one for the keyboard and one for a record player.
 Vibrato effect is standard.